Santana Moss: 2014 season

 Set to become a free agent for 2014, Moss re-signed on a one-year deal to remain with the Redskins on March 11, 2014.

 During a Redskins-Giants game on December 14, 2014, a touchdown in the closing seconds of the first half by quarterback Robert Griffin III was overturned by official Jeff Triplette after he saw that Griffin had fumbled the ball in the end zone.
 Moss angrily confronted Triplette and the officiating crew as they walked back to the locker room.
-An unsportsmanlike conduct penalty was assessed against Moss, and he was also ejected from the game, for which he heavily protested.
+An unsportsmanlike conduct penalty was assessed against Moss, and he was also ejected from the game, which he heavily protested.

 Retirement

 On September 1, 2022, Moss was inducted into Washington's Greatest Players list in honor of the franchise's 90th anniversary.

 Throughout his career, Moss had a total of 10,283 yards on 732 receptions for 66 touchdowns.

 On July 27, 2025, the Commanders announced that Moss would be inducted into their Ring of Fame in Week 1 of the 2025 season.

+Moss is currently an analyst for the Washington Commanders featured weekly on "Command Center" also starting former Washington players such as Fred Smoot, Logan Paulsen, London Fletcher, and Brian Mitchell.
+He is also well known for his success in podcasting being a recurring talent for "Command Center Podcast" which was nominated for multiple People's Choice Podcast Awards including Best Sports Podcast and Best Overall Podcast in 2024 and 2025.